 One very cool feature of the paper version is that the dome of the ELT paper model will rotate, just like the real one.
 If you do build one, the European Southern Observatory (ESO) encourages you to share your models on social media using #BiggestEyeOnTheSky.

 The real ELT will consist of a reflecting telescope with a 39.3-meter-diameter (130-foot) segmented primary mirror, with 798 hexagonal elements that all work together.
 It also has a 4.2 m (14 ft) diameter secondary mirror.
-The observatory aims to gather 100 million times more light than the human eye, 13 times more light than the largest optical telescopes, and be able to correct for atmospheric distortion adaptive optics, eight laser guide star units and multiple science instruments.
-The telescope’s construction is estimated to be completed by 2027.
+The observatory aims to gather 100 million times more light than the human eye, 13 times more light than the largest optical telescopes, and be able to correct for atmospheric distortion with adaptive optics and eight laser guide star units.
+It also has multiple science instruments.
+The telescope’s construction is estimated to be completed by 2028.

 Paper models are fun and inexpensive.
 Personally, I’ve built a paper 1 meter (3 foot)-tall Saturn V and a Hubble Space Telescope.
 NASA has many of their spacecraft available with paper model instructions here.